corl-team/xland-minigrid/README.md

 available.
 How much fun would that be 🤔?
 However, we hope that they will help to get started quickly!

+## Open Logs

+We value openness and reproducibility in science, therefore all logs for the main experiments from the paper are open and available as a [public wandb report](https://wandb.ai/state-machine/xminigrid/reports/XLand-MiniGrid-Public-Logs--Vmlldzo4NjUxMTcw).
+There you can discover all the latest plots, the behaviour of the losses, and exactly see the hyperparameters used.
+Enjoy!

 ## Contributing 🔨

 We welcome anyone interested in helping out!
 Please take a look at our [contribution guide](CONTRIBUTING.md)